 In recent years, the City has made several publicly owned properties available for affordable housing development, which is one of the needs identified in this plan.
 These projects included the Fair Oaks Plaza, Onizuka Crossing, Habitat Homes, and Parkside Studios.
 Another City-owned site known as Block 15 of the Downtown Specific Plan is currently under Planning Entitlement review for 90 units of affordable housing.
+The City currently has another 175 unit affordable development pending tax credits on City owned land.
 The Public Works Department handles all City surplus property matters.